terraform-google-modules/terraform-google-sap/README.md

 # terraform-google-sap

-This module is a collection of submodules to deploy SAP Products.
+This module is a collection of multiple opinionated submodules to deploy SAP Products.
 Below is the list of available submodules:

 - [SAP HANA](./modules/sap_hana/README.md)